Why is the time right?

 4. Upload your video to your YouTube account (mark unlisted)

-5. Send link from YouTube to [email protected] (the submission process is open and a close date will be posted here soon.
+5. Send link from YouTube to [email protected] (the submission process is open and a closing date will be posted here soon.
 If you decide to wait to submit, please check back to confirm the cutoff date.

 Trenay Perry Bynum